jonasmehl1/structural_phylogeny/README.md

 # TODOs

+* update README
+* Why DL is different in union and foldseek

+# DONE

+* implement notebook instead of scripts to plot that can take both eggnoglike or phylomedb.
+* Correlation between RF and average pLDDT of a tree
 * Run OMA benchmark at eukaryotic level and compute TCS and our metrics: https://github.com/DessimozLab/fold_tree?tab=readme-ov-file#benchmarking-experiments YOU HAVE A PROPER CONDA ENVIRONMENT NAMED foldtree TO DO THIS!
 (Ran on my workstation as you need internet)
-* Correlation between RF and average pLDDT of a tree

-* Why DL is different in union and foldseek
-* implement notebook instead of scripts to plot that can take both eggnoglike or phylomedb.

-# DONE

 * Check that everything is alright in the two test seeds.
 * Do a proper eggnog and oma benchmark
 * Agree on final set of models